royaltm/rust-plasma/plasma/README.md

 no_std
 ------

-In `no_std` mode plasma library still depends on the `alloc` crate and in addition requires one of the two additional features, which must be enabled by the depending crate:
+In `no_std` mode `plasma` library still depends on the `alloc` crate and in addition requires one of the two math libraries, which must be enabled by the depending crate:

 `Cargo.toml`: